29 Different Types of Flies in South Carolina

 These flies prefer to live in moist, wooded areas and can often be seen near streams, swamps, and ponds.

-The Eastern Phantom Crane Fly is a beneficial insect because they help control the population of other pests such as mosquitoes, aphids, and leafhoppers.
+The Eastern Phantom Crane Fly is a beneficial insect because it helps control the population of other pests such as mosquitoes, aphids, and leafhoppers.

 Meanwhile, they are one of the types of flies in South Carolina, are also important pollinators, and can help increase crop yields.

-The Dogwood Sawfly (Macremphytus tarsatusis) is a type of fly found in South Carolina.
-The fly’s body is black with gray or yellow markings, and its wings are transparent.
+The Dogwood Sawfly (Macremphytus tarsatusis) is a fly found in South Carolina.
+The fly’s body is black with gray or yellow markings and transparent wings.

 The larvae of the Dogwood Sawfly are small, green worms that feed on the foliage of the plants they inhabit.